What if awakening.

 Right?

-The mind really wants something to get hold of,
+The mind really wants something.

-Without the absence of,
+Without the absence of.

 You know,